microsoft/vscode-docs/docs/copilot/copilot-settings.md

 This article lists the configuration settings for GitHub Copilot in Visual Studio Code.
 For general information about working with settings in VS Code, refer to [User and workspace settings](/docs/getstarted/settings.md), as well as the [Variables reference](/docs/editor/variables-reference.md) for information about predefined variable support.

 > [!TIP]
-> If you don't yet have a Copilot subscription, you can try out Copilot for free by signing up for the [Copilot Free plan](TODO)
+> If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup) and get a monthly limit of completions and chat interactions.

 The team is continuously working on improving Copilot in VS Code and adding new features.
 Items marked with <i class="codicon codicon-beaker"></i> are experimental features.
 Try them out and share your feedback in [our issues](https://github.com/microsoft/vscode-copilot-release/issues).
 Get more info about the [feature lifecycle in VS Code](/docs/getstarted/settings.md#feature-lifecycle).